BZoennchen/Pages/_posts/2023-05-31-musical-interrogation-II.md

 ### Negative Log Likelihood Loss.

 The outcome is not particularly outstanding, but this is unsurprising given our very simple model.
-To evaluate the quality of our model, we can calculate the likelihood that our generative process produces for a specific training data point $$e_1, e_2, \ldots, e_k$$, i.e.,
+To evaluate the quality of our model, we can calculate the likelihood that our generative process produces for a specific training data point $e_1, e_2, \ldots, e_k$, i.e.,

 $$P(e_1) \cdot P(e_2 \ | \ e_1) \cdot \ldots \cdot P(e_{k-1} \ | \ e_k).$$